iamadi1709/Decentralized-Savings-Bank/README.md

 - **Features:**

-1. Smart Contract**: A Solidity smart contract powers the savings bank.
+1. Smart Contract: A Solidity smart contract powers the savings bank.
 It includes features like depositing and withdrawing funds while maintaining transparency and security.

 2. Frontend Interface**: A beautiful and intuitive web interface allows users to interact with the smart contract seamlessly.
 Users can check their balances, make deposits, and withdraw funds effortlessly.